llatinov/hybrid-rag-query-system/README.md

 ### 5. Ask question on the SQL data

 Pass the database metadata to OpenAI API in order to understand and map user query to a table and create SQL query.
+Execute the queries and get results.Pass results to LLM along with user question in order to answer user's query based on SQL results.